 e.
 He learned obedience by things which He suffered: Suffering was used to teach Jesus.
 If suffering was good enough to teach the Son of God, we must never despise it as a tool of instruction in our life.

 i.
 Some say that we might learn through suffering; but such lessons are only God’s second best and God really intends for us to learn only by His word, and it is never His real plan to teach us through trials and suffering.
 But Jesus was never in the Father’s second best.

 ii.
 The Bible never teaches that strong faith will keep a Christian from all suffering.
 Christians are appointed to affliction (1 Thessalonians 3:3).
 It is through many tribulations we enter the kingdom of God (Acts 14:22).
 Our present suffering is the prelude to glorification (Romans 8:17).

 i.
 Sometimes when a person dies and leaves an inheritance, it never gets to the intended heirs.
 Jesus died leaving an inheritance, and He ever lives to make sure His people receive it.
-As Spurgeon said it, “He died, and so made the legacy good; he rose again and lives to see that none shall rob any one of his beloved of the portion he has left.”
+“He died, and so made the legacy good; he rose again and lives to see that none shall rob any one of his beloved of the portion he has left.”
+(Spurgeon)

 ii.
 Some don’t want Jesus to be the author of their salvation.
 They want to write their own book of salvation – but God won’t read it.
 Only Jesus can author your eternal salvation.